oeg-upm/morph-graphql/README.md

 # mapping-translator
 Translate OBDA mappings (R2RML/RML) into GraphQL Resolvers

-## Installing and Running the mapping translator
+## EXAMPL 1: Installing and Running the mapping translator
 1. ```git clone https://github.com/oeg-upm/mapping-translator```
 2. ```cd mapping-translator```
 3. ```npm install```
 4. ```node app.js```

-## EXAMPLE 1: Translating mappings locallly for MongoDB and Python (Assuming that you have MongoDB, python and pip installed on your computer)
+## Translating mappings locallly for MongoDB and Python (Assuming that you have MongoDB, python and pip installed on your computer)
 1. go to http://localhost:8082/transform
 2. specify your rml mappings
 3. click the "submit" button, hopefully a zip file containing all the necessary files will be generated